lbke/ssr-theory/readme.md

 We advocate for a lighter distinction between patterns whose only difference lies in the render moment, such as per-request SSR versus build-time SSR.
 The "render moment" should be treated as a matter of configuration, and not as the fundamental cornerstone of the "Jamstack" philosophy.

+### Technical definitions
+In this section, we'll dive into the deeper technical details of rendering.

 ### Page, template and props

-The result of server-rendering is a page.
+Let's call the result of render is a page.
 Most often, a combination of HTML, JS and CSS.

 A template is a generic web page, that expects some values to generate actual HTML.
 Those values can be called "props".
 The template could be typically a React component, or a template written in more classical language, like EJS, PUG, PHP...